 Mompox (or Mompos)

-Mompox (also spelled Mompos) was an important port city on the Magdelena River for cargo and travelers during in the colonial era.
+Mompox (also spelled Mompos) was an important port city on the Magdelena River for cargo and travelers during the colonial era.
 Today, Mompox is a sleepy, back-water town frozen in time.
 The heat and humidity in this town is oppressive, but the architecture of the center is fascinating.
 There are nice restaurants and boutique hotels along the river all nicely priced.
 The city center is like one huge museum.
 All the villas in town leave the huge doors and windows open displaying quaint courtyards and sitting rooms adorned with antiques.
 There’s a languid charm to this place, quintessential colonial Colombia.
 There are very few cars here.
 Most people stroll, ride a bicycle or take a motor-taxi. (see full article)

 Tourism Saturation: Medium/high